Luis Nishizawa: Career

 Nishizawa was a painter, engraver, graphic artist, sketch artist and ceramicist.
 His techniques included drawing, watercolor and ink.
 Most of his works depict landscapes of the central highlands of Mexico such as the Valley of Mexico, areas in Morelos, Guanajuato, Puebla and the State of Mexico.
 He is considered to have been one of Mexico's best landscape artists, known for his paintings of volcanoes.
 Some of his more important canvases include Paisaje: Valle de México (1947), Paisaje de Yagul (1976) and Pátzcuaro (1960) where the blending of this Mexican and Japanese heritage and training are evident.
 His works have been exhibited in the Museo de Arte Moderno for over forty years, but most of his works can be found in the permanent collection of the Museo Taller Nishizawa.
 He created murals, paintings, drawings, ceramic and glass pieces and sculpture.
 His works can be found in the permanent collections of the Centro Cultural Mexiquense in Toluca, the Museo de Bellas Artes in Toluca, the Instituto Nacional de Bellas Artes y Literatura, the Museo de la Estampa and the Museo Carrillo Gil, the Engraving Museum in Bulgaria, the Culture Museum in Yokohama, the Museum of Modern Art in Kyoto and the Shinanu Museum in Nagano.
 His works are also held in private collections in Mexico, Japan and the United States.

 Mural en Cerámica II at the Escuela Nacional de Artes Plásticas.

 He participated in numerous individual and collective exhibitions in Mexico and abroad, with his first individual exhibition in 1951.
 Individual exhibitions include Pago en especie in Cancún (a collection of paintings donated to the Secretaría de Hacienda y Crédito Público), Retrospective in the Gallery of the University of Colima, and De Ayer y Hoy at the Teléfonos de México, The work of Nishizawa at the Ruth Hermose Galleries in San Francisco as well as various exhibitions at the Salón de la Plástica Mexicana and the Instituto Nacional de Bellas Artes, and “Las vacas flacas y los sueños rotos” in various locations and times.
 In 1995, the Casa de Cultura in Cancún held an exhibition to honor his life's work.
-The Institutto Nacional de Bellas Artes y Literature sponsored an exhibition of his life's work at the Museo Nacional de San Carlos in 2008.
+The Instituto Nacional de Bellas Artes y Literature sponsored an exhibition of his life's work at the Museo Nacional de San Carlos in 2008.